kreuzwerker/terraform-provider-docker/website/docs/r/container.html.markdown

 ### Network advanced

-`networks_advanced` is a block within the configuration that can be repeated to specify files to upload to the container before starting it.
+`networks_advanced` is a block within the configuration that can be repeated to specify advanced options for the container in a specific network.
 Each `networks_advanced` supports the following:

-* `name` - (Required, string) A content of a file to upload.
+* `name` - (Required, string) The name of the network.
 * `aliases` - (Optional, set of strings) The network aliases of the container in the specific network.
 * `ipv4_address` - (Optional, string) The IPV4 address of the container in the specific network.
 * `ipv6_address` - (Optional, string) The IPV6 address of the container in the specific network.